Patji-Dawes Award

 Image courtesy of The Notebooks of William Dawes, David Nathan, and the National Library of Australia.

 The purpose of the Patji-Dawes Language Teaching Award is to honour outstanding achievements in teaching languages by an accomplished practitioner or team of practitioners in Australia.
-Accomplishing proficiency in additional languages is one of the great learning experiences in the human condition.
-Australia lags behind the world in ensuring plurilingual capability through provision of languages education.
-There is unfulfilled need for public recognition of those who provide outstanding teaching of languages to address plurilingual capability.

 The teaching may take place in any setting – school, university, private language school, government department, Indigenous community, Community language centre.
 What matters is that the learner is led, by the teacher’s inspiration, to a moderate to high level of accomplishment in the chosen language.